EnviroDIY/LearnEnviroDIY/_episodes/05-UsePlatformIO.md

 ### Get Mayfly running in PlatformIO

 In PlatformIO, click the Home button and in the PlatformIO Home tab, select *Boards*, and in the search bar search for "Mayfly" or "EnviroDIY".
 Good news!
-The Mayfly is among the more than 500 boards supported by PlatformIO.
+The Mayfly is among the more than 800 boards supported by PlatformIO.

 You did not really need to go find the Mayfly, but we lead you there because we want you to see the columns next to the Mayfly.
 Notice that the Mayfly's platform is "Atmel AVR" and the framework is "Arduino."
 These are important pieces of information that you will need to include in your `platformio.ini` file so you can upload code to the Mayfly.
 If you are using a different microcontroller for this tutorial, you will need to use this information to customize the `platformio.ini` file to give correct upload instructions for your board.

 ### Get to know the Mayfly

 Many of the Sketches in the EnviroDIY library will not work if the Mayfly is missing an SD card.
 While we are getting familiar with its ports and connections, let's take a moment to insert a CR1220 coin battery and SD card into the Mayfly.
 The coin battery keeps the Real Time Clock running on the Mayfly, which we will set at the end of this episode.
 You will need a separate, external LiPo battery to supply power to the Mayfly and sensors.
+For the sake of this tutorial and testing, your USB connection will also supply  power to sensors.

 To insert the coin battery, make sure the positive (+) side of the battery is facing upward as shown below.
-(Caution: if you insert the battery upside-down you might ruin the Real Time Clock).
+(Caution: if you insert the battery upside-down you might ruin the Real Time Clock, dpending on the version of the Mayfly).
 <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/MayflyBattSD.JPG" width="600">

 Press the battery securely (and carefully) into the slot on the Mayfly.
 The fit is intentionally tight, and inserting the battery is somewhat difficult to do.
-If you need extra leverage, using the edge of the cover on your starter kit (shown below) might give you what you need to push the battery into the slot (but don't push too far!).
+If you need extra leverage, using the edge of a hard plastic item might give you what you need to push the battery into the slot (but don't push too far!).
 The good news is that you will not have to do this again for years.
 <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/MayflyBattPush.jpg" width="400">